What is Cladribine (Leustat® or LITAK)?

 • pain.

-If you notice any of these, tell your nurse or doctor straight away so that they can check the site.
+If you notice any of these, tell your nurse or doctor straight away so that they can check the injection site.
 They may give the drug more slowly or flush it through with more fluid to reduce pain.

 If you have treatment as an injection under the skin, it may sting or ache for a short time.
-You may notice some swelling, redness or itching around the injection site.
+You may notice some temporary swelling, redness or itching around the injection site.
 Your doctor or nurse can tell you what to expect.

-Common side effects
+Very common side effects

 Risk of infection

 This treatment can reduce the number of white blood cells in your blood.
 These cells fight infection.
-If the number of white blood cells is low, you are more likely to get an infection.
-A low white blood cell count is sometimes called neutropenia.
+If your white blood cell count is low, you may be more likely to get an infection.
+A low white blood cell count is called neutropenia.

-• your temperature goes over 37.5°C (99.5°F)
+• a temperature above 37.5°C

-• you suddenly feel unwell, even with a normal temperature
+• you feel unwell, even with a normal temperature

-• you have symptoms of an infection
+• you have symptoms of an infection.

 Symptoms of an infection include: